DataONEorg/Education/_bestpractices/bestpractices/describe-the-research.md

 Other useful information might include the project title, the overarching project (if any), institution(s) involved, and source of funding.

 ## Description Rationale

 The project description provides essential background information and context for the dataset.

-## Related Best Practices
-- Choose and use standard terminology to enable discovery
-- Confirm a match between data and their description in metadata
-- Document your data organization strategy